OBF/obf-docs/Travel_fellowships.md

 ### Selection criteria

-We expect applicants to include sufficient information in their application to allow the review panel to assess their eligibility fairly using a rubric provided in a Google form that can be [previewed here](https://docs.google.com/forms/d/e/1FAIpQLSfBiZidv8yWe-7ieQrlEUZoewGiGOdZBM4FJg52hi8P_Z5XNA/viewform).
+We expect applicants to include sufficient information in their application to allow the review panel to assess their eligibility.
+To make the process fair, we use a rubric provided to the review panel in a Google form that can be [previewed here](https://docs.google.com/forms/d/e/1FAIpQLSfBiZidv8yWe-7ieQrlEUZoewGiGOdZBM4FJg52hi8P_Z5XNA/viewform).
 An Event Fund chair creates a copy of this template, prividing links and details for the application round.

 When completing this form, reviewers score the participants across multiple dimensions with 1, 2, or 3.